Created by Walk the Plank, Feast of Fire also features guest artists:

 Previous work by Denis Tricot

 DAN FOX: Sound artist Dan Fox will create Fruits of the Fire, a new work with sculpture, sound and light which will occupy one of Milton Keynes iconic porte cochère street structures.
 Dan will be researching ways to use fire as a live audio source and an instrument by amplifying and digitising, and also harnessing the raw energy of fire to control lighting.
 Processes will include boiling wax, burning wood, quenching metal, and using steam whistles, carbon filaments, multichannel diffusion and real-time processing.
+Dan will explore these processes to develop the composition.

 Previous work by Dan Fox